Originally published on 24th

 What do the new ‘No Fault’ divorce laws mean?

-- The proposed changes will end the necessity for couples to blame each other or be separated for long periods of time.
-Instead, you’ll be able to give the court notice that you wish to divorce stating that you believe the marriage is beyond repair.
+The proposed changes will end the necessity for couples to blame each other or be separated for long periods of time.
+Instead, you will be able to give the court notice that you wish to divorce stating that you believe the marriage is beyond repair.
 This means ‘Irretrievable breakdown’ will remain the sole reason for divorce, but unlike now, you won’t have to give details (like saying your partner has committed adultery or detailing your partners ‘bad’ behaviour by writing a behaviour statement).

 - You will be able to ‘give notice of your intention to divorce as an individual (like now) or as a couple.